Thassos Island Greece

-Also known as “the Emerald Isle” due to its rich greenery and lush forests, the island of Thassos is a place of rare beauty with quite a history to match.
-Whether you are a sportsperson, you love nature or you like to have fun, in Thassos you will find all the required ingredients for a perfect stay.
+Also known as “the Emerald Isle” due to its rich greenery and lush forests, the island is a place of rare beauty with quite a history to match.
+Whether you are a sportsperson, you love nature or you like to have fun, here you will find all the required ingredients for a perfect stay.
 The mountain, the sea and the luxuriant vegetation make up landscapes of a wild and mystical beauty!

-The splendid mountain panorama in Thassos, the particularly clear and quiet sea, the archaeological remains, the museums and monasteries, as well as the sports courts, the taverns, the bars, or the souvenir shops are promises for an unforgettable vacation on the island.
+The splendid mountain panorama, the particularly clear and quiet sea, the archaeological remains, the museums and monasteries, as well as the sports courts, the taverns, the bars, or the souvenir shops are promises for an unforgettable vacation in Thassos.

-In each of the localities stringed along the road that surrounds Thassos, ancient vestiges can be found alongside modern constructions, fishermen with very old boats, but also owners of modern vessels, elderly Greek people who count rosary beads while enjoying a cup of coffee, but also daredevil bikers.
-Nonetheless, it seems like nowhere else in Greece does the old combine with the new as harmoniously as in Thassos.
+In each of the localities stringed along the road that surrounds the island, ancient vestiges can be found alongside modern constructions, fishermen with very old boats, but also owners of modern vessels, elderly Greek people who count rosary beads while enjoying a cup of coffee, but also daredevil bikers.
+Nonetheless, it seems like nowhere else in Greece does the old combine with the new as harmoniously as here.
 Therefore, it can be inferred that the island is appealing to young people and to seniors alike, managing to fully satisfy the demands of the tourists, both by the accommodation offered in villas, hotels, apartments and guesthouses, as well as through its beaches, entertainment, sports or food.

-This site facilitates access to good quality accommodation for international tourists who want to spend their holidays in Thassos.
+This site facilitates access to good quality accommodation for international tourists who want to spend their holidays in Thassos Island.
 Accommodation can be secured by renting: hotel rooms, studios (sleeping room with a small kitchen and private bathroom), apartments (a sleeping room, a living room with a sofa bed, a kitchen plus a private bathroom) or villas (containing several sleeping rooms, dining room, multiple bathrooms).
-The most demanding of customers can find on the island of Thassos accommodation in 4 or 5star hotels.
+The most demanding of customers can find on the island, accommodation in 4 or 5star hotels.